python-microscopy/python-microscopy/doc/cluster/cluster_install.rst

 Network switch
 --------------

-* a dedicated switch with at least 1 10GB uplink port and sufficient downstream ports for the cluster
+* a dedicated switch with at least 1 10Gb uplink port and sufficient downstream ports for the cluster

-* downstream ports may be 1GBE, but backplane bandwidth should be at least 10GB, preferably higher
+* downstream ports may be 1GbE, but backplane bandwidth should be at least 10Gb, preferably higher [#switch]_

-* In practice this means an 'enterprise class' switch, not the cheapest 10 port switch you can get

 Cluster nodes
 -------------